 Yubico also has a video that describes the steps required for uploading the AES Key.
 For more information, please visit the link below:

 How to use LastPass with YubiKey NEO

 After you’ve registered the YubiKey with your LastPass account, ensure that mobile access is “disallowed” in your LastPass Icon > My LastPass Vault > Account Settings link > YubiKey tab.

-Now you can use the YubiKey NEO when logging in via the LastPass Android app, the LastPass Windows Phone 8 app, or used as a normal YubiKey on your desktop.
+Now you can use the YubiKey NEO when logging in via the LastPass Android app or used as a normal YubiKey on your desktop.